 Chemotherapy (chemo).
 This treatment uses strong medicines to kill cancer cells or stop them from growing.

 Chemo is most often put into the blood through a vein by an IV (intravenous) line.

-It can also be put right into the spinal fluid (CSF), injected into a muscle, or taken
+It can also be put right into the CSF, injected into a muscle, or taken by mouth.

-by mouth.
 Chemo is the main treatment for most leukemias in children.
-Several medicines
+Several medicines are

-are often given at different times.
-It’s often done in cycles, with rest periods in
+often given at different times.
+It’s often done in cycles, with rest periods in between.

 Radiation therapy.
 This treatment uses high-energy X-rays or other types of radiation beams to kill cancer